Day 1 - Setting Out on the Camino : Toronto to Paris

 Although the heat and the jetlag were beginning to catch up with us, we eventually made our way over to our main goal, the Notre Dame Cathedral.
 This turned out to be a truly impressive structure.
 We had been hoping we could get our pilgrim passports stamped there, but sadly it was closed when we got there.
 Regardless, the walk around the cathedral and ice cream we enjoyed in the nearby shaded parkway was wonderful.

-We sad outside the cathedral in a beautiful shaded courtyard for a while before heading back to the hotel on foot.
-By the time we reached it we were both exhausted.
-As we continued to make our way around Paris, we were both stunned by the large number of police, military reserve units, military and paramilitary personal on the street.
+We sat outside the cathedral in a beautiful shaded courtyard for a while before heading back to the hotel on foot.
+By the time we reached it, we were both exhausted.
+As we continued to make our way around Paris, we were both stunned by the large number of police, military reserve units, and military and paramilitary personnel on the street.
 It made for a tense hike and one felt as though we were constantly being watched, recorded, and considered.
-Though I am sure these persons place their life at risk daily for everyone's safety it make us thankful to come from a country that does not require such extreme measures.
+Though I am sure these persons place their lives at risk daily for everyone's safety it makes us thankful to come from a country that does not require such extreme measures.

 ** Revision Post Camino - If we had one recommendation it would be to take a day off after flying in and before heading out the following day in order to both better enjoy the sites of Paris as well as to be better rested for setting out to St. Jean Pied Port and beginning one's hike.